Macbeth II: Racing career

 Macbeth was owned as a two-year and three-year-old by the Chicago Stable, a partnership between horse trainer John Campbell and George Hankins, with Hankins becoming sole owner in October 1888.
 Hankins was a prominent Chicago gambler who soared to fame in the 1880s and '90s, accumulating great wealth but losing it all by 1900.

 Macbeth won one stakes race as a two-year-old, the Kimball Stakes at Latonia Race Track.
 Entering his three-year-old season, he was not well-regarded, and his first win was in a claiming race, despite being entered as not to be sold.
 He first became a serious Kentucky Derby contender at the 1888 Memphis spring race meeting, where he won two stakes races and set a new track record.
 However, his success was limited at the Nashville meeting that followed, leading to Macbeth going off at somewhat higher odds in the Kentucky Derby.

 In the 1888 Kentucky Derby, Macbeth was not an obvious choice for the win, with Gallifet being the favorite.
 Gallifet and The Chevalier were clear contenders from the start of the race, with Macbeth not gaining a lead until a mile into the race.
 He won by a length over Gallifet at 6:1 odds, winning $4,740 for Hankins.
 Macbeth II, being a gelding with no possible career at stud, raced until he was eight years old.
-His performance later in his career may have been hampered by an illness in the winter of 1888-1889.
+His performance later in his career may have been hampered by an illness in the winter of 1888–1889.
 As an older horse, he was used for training new exercise riders due to his gentleness.
 He was noted as running in an 1890 claiming race at Sheepshead Bay Race Track in New York.
 In October 1890, Hankins dispersed his stable, after which Macbeth went through a succession of owners.
 He most notably won the 1891 New Year's Handicap at Clifton for William Angel.
 Macbeth was trained for steeplechasing in 1894 after his flat-racing career, but never started over jumps.

 A 1910 Daily Racing Form article states that Macbeth was purchased as a saddle horse by a gentleman that lived in Chicago and was often seen in Lincoln Park with his new owner.
 He is reported to have died at an advanced age.

 Pedigree

+MacBeth is inbred 4D × 4D to the stallion Glencoe, meaning that he appears fourth generation twice on the dam side of his pedigree.